 August 2005: Polyoptical Cyclops

 After several thematic approaches our eyes once more turned to a single episode, Cyclops in Ulysses, as the focal centre.
 Naturally we looked at it from as many perspectives as possible: Irish Politics and History, Myth, Gigantism, Codes, Catalogues, Justice, Comedy, Homeric Echoes, Hiberno-English, Dogs, Blessing, Swearing & Cursing – all the Codology of the Business, including Post-Anythingism.
-The participants of the Polyoptical Cyclops Workshop include the following: Keri Ames (USA), Kuma Bärlocher (Switzerland), Hsiu Yuan Chen (Taiwan), Jörg Drews (Germany), Gregory Downing (USA), Marianna Gula (Hungary), Hansruedi Isler (Switzerland), Stephanie Nelson (USA), Paul O’Hanrahan (Ireland), Morgan Russel (USA), Catrin Siedenbiedel (Germany), Jack van der Weide (Netheralands), & Jolanta Wawrzycha (USA).
+The participants of the Polyoptical Cyclops Workshop include the following: Keri Ames (USA), Kuma Bärlocher (Switzerland), Hsiu Yuan Chen (Taiwan), Jörg Drews (Germany), Gregory Downing (USA), Marianna Gula (Hungary), Hansruedi Isler (Switzerland), Stephanie Nelson (USA), Paul O’Hanrahan (Ireland), Morgan Russel (USA), Catrin Siedenbiedel (Germany), Jack van der Weide (Netherlands), and Jolanta Wawrzycka (USA).

 August 2004: Joycean Naming

-The participants of the Joycean Naming Workshop include the following: Keri Ames (USA), Daniel (Kuma) Baerlocher (Switzerland), John Bishop (USA), Sarah Crangle (Canada), Gregory Downing (USA), Ruth Frehner (Switzerland), Hansruedi Isler (Switzerland), Francis Haran (Norwy/Australia), Davina Rodgers (Switzerland), Johanna Schwarz (Germany), Diana Stefanova (Bulgaria), Conor Wyer (Ireland), & Yuko Mega (Japan).
+The participants of the Joycean Naming Workshop include the following: Keri Ames (USA), Daniel (Kuma) Baerlocher (Switzerland), John Bishop (USA), Sarah Crangle (Canada), Gregory Downing (USA), Ruth Frehner (Switzerland), Hansruedi Isler (Switzerland), Francis Haran (Norway/Australia), Davina Rodgers (Switzerland), Johanna Schwarz (Germany), Diana Stefanova (Bulgaria), Conor Wyer (Ireland), & Yuko Mega (Japan).

 August 2003: Material Joyce